 A dialysis center is a type of facility which offers life support service for patients suffering from lost kidney function.
-Dialysis Centers can provide treatments to patients at a free-standing facility or at the patient’s home.
-Additionally, Dialysis Centers may be operated as a hospital department.
+These centers can provide treatments to patients at a free-standing facility or at the patient’s home.
+Additionally, they may be operated as a hospital department.

-Dialysis Centers are typically valued for the sale to or from a national / regional operator, or a hospital operator.
-Additionally, Dialysis Clinics can be valued for individual physician investment.
+Dialysis Clinics are typically valued for the sale to or from a national / regional operator, or a hospital operator.
+Additionally, a center can be valued for individual physician investment.

 The appraiser must understand many industry specific factors when valuing a Dialysis Center.
 Key value drivers include, but are not limited to:

-- Equipment Capacity and Capital Expenditures: The potential patient treatment volumes a Dialysis Center can accommodate is related to the number of dialysis machines available at the Dialysis Clinic.
+- Equipment Capacity and Capital Expenditures: The potential patient treatment volumes a center can accommodate is related to the number of dialysis machines available at the Dialysis Clinic.
 This relationship as well as the capital investments required to add or replace machines is important in a Dialysis Center valuation.